BaronLip/Ruby_Redux_Session_Auth/README.md

 * "Container" refers to a component that is connected to the Redux Store, a stateful component.
 * With Redux, <Router> needs to be wrapped in <Provider> in order for the application to have the proper routing.
 * **Either create a React app or a Redux app.
 Converting from React to Redux is very not fun.**
+* THUNK...this is still going to take some practice.